Budget Travel In Canada – Backpacking

-This also applies if you bought a car and wold like to find passenger to share the costs.
+This also applies if you bought a car and would like to find passengers to share the costs.
 Putting up the notices in time and being flexible about departure times will always guarantee that you will find a passenger.

 The rewards of sharing a car

 Sharing a car is an excellent way to travel and meet people from all over the world.
 Your days will be more fun travelling with someone and you might end up with some new friends.

 To start off as a lone traveller means adventure, but to have some company part of the way doesn’t hurt.
 I travelled by myself for years, and I still have friend connections from that time.

 Find out how I ended up in the backcountry of Canada.

 Enjoy Budget Travel in Canada or find out about other ways of getting around Canada.